 7 Reasons Why You Should Be Playing Board Games

 1. Board games are extremely social.
 And they aren’t social in a ‘like this post’ sort of social.
 Board games are face-to-face.
 Board game nights are becoming part of a lot of nerds’ routines.
 Who doesn’t want to get together with friends?
 Well, add a few snacks and a couple games like Dead of Winter or Suburbia to a Friday evening and your social life just got a +1 mana boost.

-3. Board games are collectable.
-Sure, you have the obvious, such as collectable card games like Magic: The Gathering.
-But boxed board games are becoming highly collectable items, with a lot of nerds building up huge libraries of board games, trying to get the best of each category.
-Many collectors will even trick out there games with special components, further adding to the collectable nature, while others will collect certain elements, such as miniatures.
+3. Board games are collectible.
+Sure, you have the obvious, such as collectible card games like Magic: The Gathering.
+But boxed board games are becoming highly collectible items, with a lot of nerds building up huge libraries of board games, trying to get the best of each category.
+Many collectors will even trick out their games with special components, further adding to the collectible nature, while others will collect certain elements, such as miniatures.

 4. Board games are beautiful.
 The quality of board games has risen considerably from the old Parker Brothers games.
 Board games typically have professional art work and graphic design, that often holds up better than most other media.